ChimchetamIbeh/ChimchetamIbeh/README.md

 ## 👋 About Me

 Hi!
-I'm **Chimchetam Ibeh**, a Data Analyst dedicated to transforming complex dataset to actionable insights. i am passionate about bridging the gap between raw information and problem-solving.
+I'm **Chimchetam Ibeh**, a Data Analyst dedicated to transforming complex dataset to actionable insights.
+I am passionate about bridging the gap between raw information and problem-solving.

 - 📍 **Location:** [Nigeria]
 - 💼 **Open to:** Internships & Entry-level Data Analyst roles